Convergence for adaptive resampling of random Fourier features: The generalization error for random features with finite amount of data and general activation functions

-For other activation functions we do not have explicit formulations which functions have a representation \eqref{f_repr} but the so called Universal Approximation Theorem proves that continuous functions can be approximated in maximum norm on compact sets by neural networks based on any non polynomial activation function to any accuracy.
+For other activation functions, we do not have explicit formulations for which functions have a representation \eqref{f_repr}, but the Universal Approximation Theorem \cite{activation} proves that continuous functions can be approximated in maximum norm on compact sets by neural networks based on any nonpolynomial activation function to any accuracy.